Nutingnon/anomaly-detection-collection/README.md

 # anomaly-detection-collection
-This is the repo that collect the anomaly detection resource, and I would also implement some algorithms from paper whose code is not published.
+This repo collects the anomaly detection resource, and I would also implement some algorithms from paper whose code is not published.